Mark Robinson (American politician): Homophobic and transphobic comments

+Women and feminism

+Robinson said in 2016 that feminism is "watered by the devil, and is harvested and sold by his minions" Also in 2016, Robinson asserted that feminists were "just as bad, if not worse" than racists.
+Robinson additionally described male feminists as being "about as manly as a pair of lace panties".

+Robinson in 2016 condemned women who breastfeed in public as "shameless attention hogs".
+Robinson surmised in 2017: "The only thing worse than a woman who doesn't know her place, is a man who doesn't know his".
+In 2010, Robinson declared: "I absolutely want to go back to the America where women couldn't vote ... because in those days we had people who fought for real social change, and they were called Republicans.”
+In 2022, Robinson said that Christians "are called to be led by men ... when it was time to face down Goliath, [God] sent David.
+Not Davita, David.”

+Other controversial remarks

-On his Facebook page, which has more than 100,000 followers, Robinson's posts, which have impugned transgender people, Muslims, atheists, former President Barack Obama, and African-Americans who support Democrats, have drawn criticism.
+On his Facebook page, which has more than 100,000 followers, Robinson's posts, which have impugned transgender people, Muslims, former President Barack Obama, and African-Americans who support Democrats, have drawn criticism.
 Robinson accused people "who support this mass delusion called transgenderism" of seeking "to glorify Satan".
-Robinson called former President Obama "a worthless, anti-American atheist" and posted "birther" memes; accused American Muslims of being "INVADERS" who "refuse to assimilate to our ways while demanding respect they have not earned"; called Michelle Obama a man; and disparaged Joy Behar and Maxine Waters in crude terms.
-After the 2016 Pulse nightclub shooting, Robinson wrote that "Homosexuality is STILL an abominable sin and I WILL NOT join in 'celebrating gay pride.'"
+Robinson called Obama "a worthless, anti-American atheist" and posted "birther" memes; accused American Muslims of being "INVADERS" who "refuse to assimilate to our ways while demanding respect they have not earned"; called Michelle Obama a man; and disparaged Joy Behar and Maxine Waters in crude terms.
 In 2020, Robinson asserted that the coronavirus was a "globalist" conspiracy to defeat Donald Trump, and dismissed the threat of the COVID-19 pandemic, writing, "The looming pandemic I'm most worried about is SOCIALISM."
-In 2022, after U.S. House speaker Nancy Pelosi's husband was violently assaulted at home, Robinson made light of the attack and posted conspiracy-theory falsehoods about it.
+In 2022, after U.S. House speaker Nancy Pelosi's husband was violently assaulted at his home, Robinson made light of the attack and posted falsehoods about it.